France, Switzerland, UK

 Cycle approx 125km (80 miles)

 Today takes us further into rural Burgundy, over rolling hills with gentle inclines that open up to wonderful views over this typically French countryside.
 We leave our hotel on quiet, flat roads, passing small villages and open fields of barley and wheat.
 After about 15km we have a long, winding climb which flattens out to a striking tree-lined avenue through the fields.
 We start to pass fields of sunflowers and sections of woodland, and ride through some very picturesque villages with old churches and striking town halls.
 Some miles before our lunch-stop at Chablis – which gives its name to one of France’s most famous white wines – we come to the vineyards: rows upon rows of vines, mainly pinot noir and chardonnay, on the south-facing slopes.
 We pass several old wineries before riding right through the pretty old town of Chablis itself, then cycle on small, quiet country lanes connecting the abundant farms and villages that dot the landscape.
+There are some wonderful views as we crest the rolling hills, and every rise is followed by a lovely descent.
 As we approach the end of the day’s ride, our road brings us out at a wonderful viewpoint over the picturesque medieval hill-top town of Semur-en-Auxois; our hotel is only a short distance away.
 Night hotel.

 Day 8: Semur-en-Auxois – Lons-le-Saunier